operator-framework/operator-sdk/website/content/en/docs/golang/monitoring/service-monitor.md

 ---
 title: Using the Prometheus Operator ServiceMonitor CRD with Operator SDK
-linkTitle: Using Prometheus ServiceMonitor
+linkTitle: Using Prometheus Operator ServiceMonitor CRD
-weight: 1
+weight: 2
 ---

 [`prometheus-operator`][prom-operator] is an operator that creates, configures, and manages Prometheus clusters atop Kubernetes.